 A study in the International Journal of Sports Physiology and Performance, computed the lifts of elite powerlifters (competitors in the World Championships from 2003-17) and weightlifters (competitors in the World Championships and Olympic Games from 1998-2017) to determine when they were at their best.
 The average peak age for powerlifters was 35 and weightlifters was 26.
 The differences between men and women were small.
 The nine-year gap between the two barbell sports is likely because of the greater emphasis on reflexes and athleticism in weightlifting, with powerlifting being a better overall test of one-rep strength.

 The researchers also computed the competitors’ five-year improvements prior to their peak strength.
 For powerlifters the average was 12%.
 For weightlifters it was just under 3%.
 These gains may seem minute for a half-decade of toil, but they can make the difference between bronze and gold, and they underscore how difficult it is to improve at an elite level.

-We at The Barbell conducted our own survey of the forty-two annual World’s Strongest Man contests (1977-2019, none in 1987) looking at the top three finishers in each.
+We at The Barbell conducted our own survey of the forty-two annual World’s Strongest Man contests (1977-2019, none in 1987) looking at the top three finishers each year.
 We determined that the average age of World’s Strongest Man medalists was 30 (29.64).
 The youngest W.S.M. champion was 25, the oldest 37.
 A greater likelihood of injuries in strongman than powerlifting, as one study shows, may explain the 5-year difference in strength peaks.
 Also, strongman events tend to involve more athleticism and endurance than the three powerlifts.

 The average for the three strength sports is about 30.
 Not coincidentally, a man’s natural testosterone and GH levels are still at their peak around then but decrease approximately 1.5% annually thereafter.